 Scott double-timed it back to the motel, confident that whatever the condition of the room, he was tired enough to sleep through just about anything now.
 Tomorrow would be some kind of a day, he knew.

-Inwardly, he laughed at himself.
-Life was a batting cage pitching machine-throwing curveballs at fastball speed right now.
+Now inwardly, he laughed at himself.
+Life was a batting cage pitching machine-throwing curveballs at about ninety-five miles an hour right now.
 And how was he handling it?
 When he looked at how he’d been behaving every time a chang-up was thrown, admittedly, he was a bit disappointed in himself.
 In fact, there it was, that demon that he’d been thinking about before had been riding shotgun with him all the way here.

 His first thoughts relevant to waking up in the motel room, though, were that he was really, really hungry, along with the question of when checkout time was.
 If it was the usual 11am, then the thought of staying in bed until then was a tossup with his need to eat.
 But what time was it?

 He thought to look at the nightstand but the radio clock there read 3:12 PM.
 He searched by feel for his phone which had fallen out of his hand where it had lain and now was buried somewhere under the sheets.
 When he found it and brought it before his face, the lock screen told him it was only a few minutes after seven.
 And in feeling across the top of the bedspread that had been covering him up to his chin, he realized it was damn chilly.
 Like there was no heat.

 “What is with these recurring themes deal?!” he asked aloud.

 Scott had gone to bed naked and now had to get across the room to his pack for a clean pair of undies and so hopped across the cold shag to sit on the chair opposite to dig in his pack.
 He breathed out to test the temp and yep, he could see it.
 He eyed the wall furnace but saw no flame action there.